 The lithium battery powers the internal clock and SRAM when the data logger is not powered.
 This voltage is displayed in the LithiumBattery.
-See Information tables and settings (advanced (p.
-157 field in the Status table.
+See LithiumBattery (p.
+209) field in the Status table.
 Replace the battery when voltage is approximately 2.7 VDC.
 The internal lithium battery life is extended when the data logger is installed with an external power source.
 If the data logger is used in a high-temperature application, the battery life is shortened.